-(280) The queen was never quite sure about herself.
+(330) The queen was never quite sure about herself.

-(281) The students were all talking to themselves.
+(331) The students were all talking to themselves.

 Notice that the principles not only say that these sentences are fine, they also tell us about the assignment of indices.
-It claims that (282) is fine but (283) is not.
+They claim that (332) is fine but (333) is not.

-- (282) The queen1 was never quite sure about herself1. - (283) The queen1 was never quite sure about herself2.
+(332) The queen1 was never quite sure about herself1.

+(333) The queen1 was never quite sure about herself2.

-This is because the reflexive (/herself/) must be bound inside the sentence; this means there must be some antecedent c-commands it.
-In (282) it is /the queen/, but in (283) there is no such constituent.
+This is because the reflexive (/herself/) must be bound inside the sentence; this means there must be some antecedent c-commanding it having the same index.
+In (332) it is/the queen/, but in (333) there is no such constituent.
 Thus, the overall generalization seems to be good.
+Notice that Principle A says that the binder must be in the same clause.
+Thus the following contrast is explained.